aceeric/ociregistry/README.md

 ## Configuring `containerd`

-The following snippet shows how to configure `containerd` to pass the `X-Registry` header to support pull-through:
+The following snippet shows how to configure `containerd` to mirror **all** image pulls to the pull-through registry:

-Add a `config_path` entry to `/etc/containerd/config.toml` to tell `containerd` to load all registry mirror configuration from that directory:
+Add a `config_path` entry to `/etc/containerd/config.toml` to tell `containerd` to load all registry mirror configurations from that directory:

 ```shell
    ...